Linaro/lava/doc/what-is-lava.rst

 (based on QEMU), LAVA is best at providing test support for real hardware devices.

+LAVA is principally aimed at testing across multiple hardware platforms to aid portability and encourage multi-platform development.
+As such, testing of systems which are already platform independent do not necessarily gain from being tested in LAVA.

 .. note:: This overview document explains LAVA using
           http://validation.linaro.org/ which is the official
           production instance of LAVA hosted by Linaro.
 Where examples